 - Provides accurate phone usage time tracking.

 - Can streamline task management with task categorization features.

 - Rewards users with virtual coins that can be donated back to the app to support afforestation efforts.

 Offers a basic free version.
-Pro version costs $1.99/user per month.
+Pro version costs $3.99 and includes optional in-app purchases.